Oyvindkg/swiftydb/README.md

 ```

 ### <a name="definingObjects">Defining objects</a>
-Any object can be storeable by implementing the `Storeable` protocol as an extension.
+Any object can be storable by implementing the `Storable` protocol as an extension.
 This protocol consists of the `Mappable` and `Identifiable` protocols.

 ```Swift
 struct Stark {